Funekyo/Ujiki/README.md

 **Feedback & company are most welcome.** Feel free to reach out to discuss AI, ethics, Dōgen, Dhamma poetry & wenwan walnuts.

 **Kindly consider supporting** if this project aligns with your interests.
+This is a long-term attempt to understand if human-AI collaboration can deepen—not flatten—poetic and contemplative thought.
+I’m looking for aligned patrons who see value in this frontier.

 🌸